Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/Boot_and_Config/Classic_SoC_Boot/README.md

 the design to align to a DFX-enabled flow to create separate programming images for each part of the design.
 These requirements include:

+* Only monolithic Versal AI Core and Versal Prime devices are supported.
+Versal Premium, especially those devices using SSIT, are not supported.

 * Use of the **CPM4** is prohibited.
 All PCIe, DMA and debug features enabled via CPM are incompatible with Classic SoC Boot, as most modes infer static PL resource usage.
+** Use of HSDP debug via CPM4 is not supported.

 * Use of the **PL** **Flow (no PS)** is prohibited, as this configuration is the opposite of what Classic SoC Boot will enable.

-* Use of HSDP debug is currently prohibited.
-Without a CPM4 PCIe or Aurora pathway these solutions will not be possible.
-The latter may be considered for a future release.

 * Some CIPS-based clock buffer inference must be disabled, replaced by instantiation within the PL hierarchy.